Mad TV season 9: Summary

-This season is the last season for Mo Collins and the only season for Melissa Paull and Gillian Vigman.
+This is the last season for Mo Collins and Josh Meyers, and the only season for Melissa Paull and Gillian Vigman.

 Opening montage

 The title sequence begins with the Mad TV logo appearing above the Los Angeles skyline.
 The theme song, performed by the hip-hop group Heavy D & the Boyz, begins and each repertory cast member is introduced alphabetically, followed by the featured cast.
 The screen dissolves into three live-action clips of an individual cast member.
 The three screens multiply until they occupy the entire screen.
 A still photo of the cast member appears on the screen with a caption of his/her name superimposed on it.
 When all cast members and guests are introduced, the music stops and the title sequence ends with the phrase "You are now watching Mad TV".